anjackson/anjackson.github.io/content/blog/2025-01-05-tightrope.md

 <center>❦❦❦</center>

 Next I headed to the [Flickr Foundation](https://flickr.org/) birds-of-a-feather event, because how can I resist a title like [How do you preserve 50 billion photos?](https://www.digipres.org/publications/ipres/ipres-2024/papers/how-do-you-preserve-50-billion-photos/)!
 The Flickr Foundation team is very impressive and I enjoyed the interesting and thoughtful discussion on the challenges of mitigating against the failure of a large social media platform.
 Their notion of a [Data Lifeboat](https://www.flickr.org/programs/content-mobility/data-lifeboat/) and the core idea of empowering individuals to identify and extract their own archival slivers for safe-keeping reminded me of Herbert's trace-chasing keynote.
 At first, the Lifeboat looks simpler, because it only looks at Flickr.
-But then you realise there is a much more delicate network of social and ethical relationships and expectations to navigate.
+But then you realise there is a much more delicate network of social and ethical relationships and expectations to navigate, and which the prototypes Herbert demonstrated largely elide.

 But attending this did mean I missed the handheld media migration tutorial [From Floppy to Future: Converting Legacy Media into Digital Archives](https://www.digipres.org/publications/ipres/ipres-2024/papers/from-floppy-to-future-converting-legacy-media-into-digital-archi/).
 Judging by the excellent documentation they've made available about the [Digital Repair Cafe](https://meemoo.be/en/projects/digital-repair-cafe) and their [migration workflows](https://automatic-ingest-digital-archives.github.io/Digital-Repair-Cafe/), this will be something we'll return to in future projects like _Future Nostalgia_.

+<center>❦❦❦</center>

 I also missed out on the [_The Constraints When Scaling Up Preservation Efforts_](https://www.archief.vlaanderen.be/archief/records/dossiers/5acb210228ce4315ae650812d056a482329eb83ed2dc42398a51505dc153be81/documents/fac102093df84a8c93031824fad34cd95d7f83fd04574b0884545e07bee9e47f) session.
-Og the lightning talks, I particularly liked the [Migrating data without original checksums](https://www.digipres.org/publications/ipres/ipres-2024/papers/migrating-data-without-original-checksums/) (The National Library of Norway DP team again, who also later published this [this fantastic digital preservation explanation poster](https://digitalpreservation-blog.nb.no/blog/2024-09-30-poster/) that didn't make it into iPRES) and [Reach for the (cloudy) Sky!
+Of the lightning talks, I particularly liked the [Migrating data without original checksums](https://www.digipres.org/publications/ipres/ipres-2024/papers/migrating-data-without-original-checksums/) (The National Library of Norway DP team again, who also later published this [this fantastic digital preservation explanation poster](https://digitalpreservation-blog.nb.no/blog/2024-09-30-poster/) that didn't make it into iPRES) and [Reach for the (cloudy) Sky!
 Exploring cloud-to-cloud archiving of digital records](https://www.digipres.org/publications/ipres/ipres-2024/papers/reach-for-the-cloudy-sky-exploring-cloud-to-cloud-archiving-of-d/) .

 The first paper, [Energy, Digital Preservation, and the Climate: Proactively Planning for an Uncertain Future](https://www.digipres.org/publications/ipres/ipres-2024/papers/energy-digital-preservation-and-the-climate-proactively-planning/), firmly placed digital preservation issues in the wider context of the climate crisis.
-A distressing topic, somewhat offset by the introduction of potential coping mechanisms like [Decision Making Under Deep Uncertainty](https://ipres2024.pubpub.org/pub/1sm257xx/release/2#decision-making-under-deep-uncertainty) and other strategy tools that go beyond the more familiar 'enterprise' risk management models.
+A distressing topic, somewhat offset by the introduction of potential coping mechanisms like [Decision Making Under Deep Uncertainty](https://ipres2024.pubpub.org/pub/1sm257xx/release/2#decision-making-under-deep-uncertainty) and other strategy tools that go beyond the more familiar risk management models.

 As [I've implied in the past](https://anjackson.net/2024/07/01/grasping-a-petabyte/), I remain sceptical that the environment footprint of actual long-term digital preservation work matters much in a world where, for example, billions of dollars are being poured into data centres to prop up a future vision of artificial intelligence that only a tiny minority seem to actually want.
 So I'm not convinced winnowing our collections down in size will be enough of a benefit to justify the processing power and development effort needed to make it possible to do that confidently, quickly and efficiently.